 People living anywhere in New York, except within the five boroughs of New York City, must abide by state and federal regulations pertaining to firearm ownership.
 A state license is not required to possess a rifle with a barrel of at least 16 inches in length and a shotgun with a barrel that is at least 18 inches long.
 Possessing a rifle or shotgun in New York City is illegal without a license issued by the New York City Police Department.

 Possession of a handgun requires a license obtained from the licensing authority in the city or county of residence of the applicant or, in the case of a business owner, the business location.
-The licensing authority might be a judge, county clerk or police official depending upon local rules and ordinances.
+The licensing authority might be a judge, county clerk, or police official depending upon local rules and ordinances.

 Steps in the Application Process to Carry a Gun

-A license to own and possession a gun in New York also authorizes a person to carry the weapon unless the license is restricted.
+A license to own and possess a gun in New York also authorizes a person to carry the weapon unless the license is restricted.
 Practically all licenses issued in New York are restricted unless an applicant can establish good cause why permission to carry a concealed weapon should be granted.

 General Requirements for a License to Carry a Weapon

 An applicant must be at least 21 years of age and a resident of the city or county in which the application is submitted and cannot be a convicted felon or otherwise prohibited under state or federal law from owning a firearm.
-Some jurisdictions within New York also require a personal interview of the applicant or completion of a firearms training program prior to issuance of the license.
+Some jurisdictions within New York also require a personal interview of the applicant or completion of a firearms training program prior to the issuance of the license.